Riaz-Mahmud/FamilySafe---Password-Manager/README.md

 ## Contributing

-We’re looking for contributions in areas like:

--   **Localization and Internationalization**: Help translate FamilySafe into other languages.
--   **Browser Extension**: Building a browser extension for autofilling credentials.
--   **Integrations**: Developing a plugin or extension system for third-party integrations.
--   **Tooling**: Creating a secure CLI tool or API wrapper.
--   **Testing**: Improving our test coverage with unit and end-to-end testing.
--   **CI/CD**: Enhancing our CI/CD workflows.
--   **Analytics**: Designing a privacy-first analytics dashboard for credential health and usage insights.
+We’re looking for contributions in areas like localization and internationalization (help translate FamilySafe into other languages), building a browser extension for autofilling credentials, developing a plugin or extension system for third-party integrations, creating a secure CLI tool or API wrapper, improving our test coverage with unit and end-to-end testing, enhancing our CI/CD workflows, and designing a privacy-first analytics dashboard for credential health and usage insights.
 Whether you're a frontend developer, backend engineer, security enthusiast, or first-time open-source contributor, there’s a place for you in the FamilySafe project!